A Nightmare Comes True

 The Barn My Grandfather Built

 In 1970 I was 16 years old.
 We lived in a small town in Southeastern Indiana, in a little neighborhood just across the river from town.
 Our house was at the main road, and we had horses in a barn and pen area on the other side of the neighborhood.
-To get to the barn, we had to walk by a house, through the big yard, and across a back road that ran through the neighborhood.
+To get to the barn, we walked along a path that led past our grandparents’ house.
+The path led from our driveway, all the way across the neighborhood to the back road.

-I loved horses and everything about horses, so one of my chores was to feed the horses every morning before school.
-In the winter, that meant that I had to walk over to the barn in the dark.
+Our grandparents had passed away years earlier.
+From them, we inherited our love for animals.
+We usually had a couple of ponies and horses, as well as several dogs.
+I loved horses and everything about them, so one of my chores was to feed the horses every morning before school.
+In the winter, that meant that I had to walk along the path across the neighborhood to the barn in the dark.
 That didn’t bother me at all.
 I carried a flashlight so I could see, but I wasn’t afraid of the dark.
 We knew everyone in the neighborhood, and I always felt completely safe there.

-After a few more nights of these dreams, I told mom that I was having the dream again, and that I was afraid to go to the barn in the dark even though the dogs were with me.
+After a few more nights of these dreams, I told mom that I was having that dream again and that I was afraid to go to the barn even though the dogs were with me.
 Mom said, “Take Randy with you.”
-Randy, my younger brother, didn’t care that much about horses, and he wasn’t thrilled that he had to go out in the dark early morning cold, but he went along anyway.
+Randy, my younger brother, was 14 years old at the time.
+He wasn't obsessed with horses like I was, and he wasn’t exactly thrilled that he had to go out in the dark early morning cold, but he went along anyway.
 He loved the dogs, and he enjoyed seeing how excited they were to go on our morning excursions.

 My Horse When He Was Young